The Digital Markets Act

 Peer-reviewed articles

 The Supporting and Complementary Role of National Competent Authorities in Enforcing the DMA: All Enforcement Systems Go.
-Dutch Journal of Competition Law and Practice (Mededingingsrecht in de Praktikj).
+Dutch Journal of Competition Law and Practice (Mededingingsrecht in de Praktikj), Vol. 2024/3, pp. 41-49.

 The European Commission remains the sole enforcer of the Digital Markets Act but DG COMP is not alone in monitoring the regulation’s enforcement.
 National competition authorities (NCAs) and national courts will also be called to intervene in interpreting and applying the DMA’s provisions both in the public and private enforcement spheres.
 The article addresses the perspective of public enforcement, with a special focus on the cooperation and coordination principles that NCAs and national courts must abide by when interpreting the DMA set out under Articles 37 to 39 DMA.
 Moreover, the article takes stock of the different legislative developments that the Member States have adopted to confer powers on their NCAs to assume the supporting role of monitoring enforcement within the regulatory framework.